-You can’t go wrong with a Po-Boy sandwich in New Orleans.
-But where can you find the best Po-Boys?
+You can’t go wrong with a Po Boy sandwich when you visit NOLA.
+But where can you find the best Po Boy in New Orleans?

-We found out that there is no consensus to our question.
+We found out that there is no consensus on our question.
 Some people said Domilise’s Po-Boys & Bar.
-Others said Camasento’s Restaurant.
+Others said Camasento’s Restaurant and Mother’s Restaurant.
 Yet others said our personal favorite, Parkway Bakery & Tavern.
 Interestingly, some people answered our question with a question.
-They wanted to know what kind of Po-Boy since they had different answers for shrimp versus oyster versus roast beef.
+They wanted to know what kind of Po Boy since they had different answers for shrimp versus oyster versus roast beef.

-With no consensus to our question, we headed back to Parkway Bakery and Tavern for Po-Boys.
-We loved it there during our last New Orleans visit, and we wanted our friends Heidi and Karl to experience the delicious sandwiches for themselves.
+With no consensus on our question, we headed back to Parkway Bakery and Tavern for Po Boys and beer.
+We loved it there during our last New Orleans visit, and we wanted our friends to experience the delicious sandwiches for themselves.

 Parkway Bar and Tavern

 Parkway Bar and Tavern is a couple miles away from the heart of the French Quarter.
-It’s just a Canal streetcar ride and short walk to the Mid-City eatery.
+Don’t be afraid of the distance – it’s just a Canal streetcar ride and a short walk to the Mid-City eatery.

-You might think you’re going off the beaten track until you arrive to find a large number of locals and tourists queued up for their Po-Boy fix.
+As you approach Parkway, you might think you’ve gone off the beaten track.
+Don’t worry – regardless of the time of your visit you will likely arrive to find a large number of locals and tourists queued up for their New Orleans po boy fix.

 The restaurant is rife with history, kitsch and historic kitsch.
+The walls are filled with memorabilia including old menus.
 Dating back to 1911, the restaurant is entitled to that.

-Finding a good drink is never a problem in New Orleans.
-At Parkway Bakery and Tavern, the double bloody mary is both cost effective and delicious.
-Get it extra spicy if your tastebuds and stomach can handle it.
+Finding drinks in New Orleans is never a problem even when you’re main goal is a po boy.
+At Parkway Bakery and Tavern, the double bloody mary is both cost-effective and delicious.
+Get it extra spicy bloody mary if your taste buds and stomach can handle it.
+Highly recommended!

 At the end of the meal, it’s great to get a drink to go and sit at the nearby park and gaze at a rainbow in the sky.
 At least that’s what we did.